albertlatacz/java-repl/README.md

 ## Donations
-Running [www.javarepl.com](http://www.javarepl.com/) on Amazon EC2 has associated costs.
+If you like JavaREPL you can tip it via [Gittip](https://www.gittip.com/albertlatacz/)

-Donating small amount will help to move the service onto more powerful machine, which provides faster execution and allows more users.
-If you like JavaREPL you can tip it via [GitTip](https://www.gittip.com/albertlatacz/).
+Donating small amount will help to move the service onto more powerful EC2 machine, which provides faster execution and allows more users.

 ## License